Classical and Quantum Mechanics via Lie algebras: Classical Lie groups and their Lie algebras

 \section{Classical Lie groups and their Lie algebras}

-This section is not yet in a good form. \at{this section needs some polishing}
+This section is not yet in a good form. \at{this section needs some polishing -- some things are explained twice}

 A \bfi{matrix group} is a linear group in an algebra $\Kz^{n\times n}$.
 In this section, we define the most important matrix groups and the corresponding Lie algebras.
-Although we get Lie algebras no matter which field is involved, we get Lie groups in the sense defined above only when $\Kz$ is the field of real numbers of the field of complex numbers\footnote{ For the real and fields, because exponentials can be defined, the groups have a natural differential geometric structure as differentiable manifolds; cf. Section \ref{s.Liegroups}.
-For general fields, there are no exponentials, and one needs to replace the differential geometric structure inherent in Lie groups by an algebraic geometry structure, and may then interpret general matrix groups as so-called \bfi{groups of Lie type}.
+Although these are defined no matter which field is involved, the Lie algebras in quantum physics have $\Kz$ is the field of real numbers of the field of complex numbers.
+Because exponentials can be defined for the real and complex fields, the groups have a natural differential geometric structure as differentiable manifolds; cf. Section \ref{s.Liegroups}. \footnote{For general fields, there are no exponentials, and one needs to replace the differential geometric structure inherent in Lie groups by an algebraic geometry structure, and may then interpret general matrix groups as so-called \bfi{groups of Lie type}.
 In particular, for finite fields, one gets the \bfi{Chevalley groups}, which figure prominently in the classification of finite simple groups. }.

 \begin{expl} The group $GL(n,\Kz)$ of all invertible $n\times n$-matrices over $\Kz=\Rz$ or $\Kz=\Cz$ is a linear group, The subgroup of $GL(n,\Kz)$ consisting of the matrices with unit determinant is denoted by \idx{$SL(n,\Kz)$}.
 In other words, $SL(n,\Kz)$ is the kernel of the map $\det:GL(n,\Kz)\to \Kz^*$, where \idx{$\Kz^*$} is the group of invertible elements in $\Kz$.
 The Lie algebra of $SL(n,\Kz)$ is denoted by \idx{$sl(n,\Kz)$} and consists of the traceless $n\times n$ matrices with entries in $\Kz$. \at{show $\log GL(n,\Kz)=gl(n,\Kz)$.} By Theorem \ref{ass.lie.J}, the algebra of $n\times n$-matrices with entries in $\Kz$ is a Lie algebra the commutator as Lie product; this Lie algebra is denoted by \idx{$gl(n,\Kz)$}.
 The center of $gl(n,\Kz)$ is easily seen to be the $1$-dimensional subalgebra spanned by the identity matrix, $Z(gl(n,\Kz))=\Kz 1 = \Kz$. \end{expl}